 CONSTRUCTION RELATED ACCOUNTING AND CONSULTING SERVICES:

 As you know, in the construction industry experience is crucial.
-For example, our Managing Member, Joseph W. Ferira, Jr., CPA, CCIFP, has over thirty years experience in the highly specialized rules for accounting and taxation of construction contractors.
+For example, our Managing Member, Joseph W. Ferira, Jr., CPA, CCIFP, has over thirty-five years experience in the highly specialized rules for accounting and taxation of construction contractors.
 All combined our firm offers nearly 100 years of experience in these complex matters.
 That is why we limit our practice to serving these and other construction related needs of the contracting industry.

 - Financial Statements (Audited, Reviewed or Compiled)